gschmutz/kafka-workshop/05g-kafka-cloudevents-avro-with-springboot/README.md

 **Project:** `src/spring-boot-cloudevents-kafka-producer-kafka-native`

 The simplest approach.
 CloudEvents headers are built manually using a `CloudEventHeaders` constants class and added to the Kafka `ProducerRecord`.
-The Avro payload is serialized by `KafkaAvroSerializer` (Confluent wire format with Schema Registry magic bytes).
+The Avro payload is serialized by `KafkaAvroSerializer` (Confluent standard wire format with Schema Registry magic bytes).

 ### Architecture